mia-jinns/jinns/docs/api/solver.md

 # jinns' `solve()` function

-This is the main function to solve forward and inverse problems.
+This is the main function to train the PINN in forward, metamodeling and inverse problems.

 ::: jinns.solve
     options: